 Treatment For Seizures In Infants

-Pediatric neurologists or epilepsy specialists may give prescriptions of antiseizure medications.
-The following medications are often prescribed (4).
+Pediatric neurologists or epilepsy specialists may give prescriptions for anticonvulsant medications.
+Some of the medications prescribed commonly are (4).

 - Sodium valproate

-The American Academy of Neurology and the Child Neurology Society recommend using adrenocorticotropic hormone (ACTH) for infantile spasms.
+The American Academy of Neurology and the Child Neurology Society recommend using adrenocorticotropic hormoneiXHormone naturally secreted by the pituitary gland, sometimes also employed for therapeutic purposes.
+(ACTH) for infantile spasms.
 Antiseizure medication such as vigabatrin is tried if ACTH does not work.
-The ketogenic diet (high-fat, low-carb diet) is also recommended to control infantile spasms.
+The ketogenic diet (high-fat, low-carb diet) is also recommended to control refractory seizures and infantile spasms.